Forgiveness and Forgiving are Absolutely Required

 When my future wife broke up with the wealthy man, it appears that he tried to murder her by poisoning her with cyanide which put her into a comma for almost a week on two occasions.
 It wasn't until her second coma, that police found cyanide was on several plates and a glass in her apartment, where the theory is the man had gained access through a key that he still had to her apartment when she wasn't home.
 The police could not prove that the man did it, but he was the only one with motive, the ability, and access.
 After they broke up, this man would sometimes go to her apartment and lock himself in the bathroom and not come out, so my future wife would just leave.
 This stopped after the poisoning.
 The cyanide type found is in a form that is used in industrial pipe fabrication, where he would have access to purchase as part of his father's business.
 I did not find out about this poisoning until after we had been married for six months.
 That should have been something to tell your future husband.

 My wife confessed her affair after many years of adultery, from what appeared to be a great deal of guilt, a desire to break the power from this man over her, and a desire to fix herself with my help as she said also she loves me and wants to fix the marriage.
 I never heard her say she was afraid of God's Judgment on her, which shocked me.
-People that know my wife state she developed a psychological condition known as Stockholm Syndrome for the man who tried to kill her.
+People that know my wife state she developed a psychological condition known as Stockholm Syndrome, and something worse, for the man who tried to kill her twice.
 Most likely all of us have heard on news stories how some women will cling to people that abused them, where Police will never go alone to a home where domestic abuse is occurring without a secondary police person as wives and girlfriends are historically known to attack a police person who was trying to arrest an abusive man.
 In more extreme cases there are women who will get married to incarcerated men in prison who were serial killers, and when interviewing these women, it sometimes takes a trained Psychologist to know why the bad marriage decision were being done.
 My wife was very normal to everyone where hindsight looking back to those days showed she stealthily hid so many things from everyone that proves a high intellect (at that time).
 God has gifted women and men with different positive abilities, where both men and women have different vulnerabilities that are exploited with our sinful nature and Satanic influences.

 This wealthy man was and is also married with a daughter.
 Since the man having adultery with my wife had his own company, after his father retired, allowed him the ability to leave during the day very easily, and pay for hotels.
 He purchased the exact same car, in every detail, that my wife drove so that he could enter my neighborhood, park at my home and easily switch drivers when necessary to deceive, and my wife could drive and park at his manufacturing facility after hours along with pulling into garage area where anyone watching would think it was the wealthy man's car.
 My wife was a realtor which gave her free time during the day, and if she was seen at hotel, then she could state she was meeting a client moving to our city who wants to purchase a house.
 Their deceptions were brilliantly evil, that no man could have known what was occurring.
 Regarding the lack of physical intimacy that I experienced, my wife said she was low on estrogen which she also said was making her irritable when she wasn't acting like a loving wife and mother according to her Doctor, which I believed.

 When my wife confessed of her affair, we had three children who figured out on their own what their mother was doing, where I was forced to decide with counseling with my amazing father on the best solution.
 The best choice was to stay in the marriage for my children's wellbeing until my children were older so that they would have stability and my 100% involvement.
 If I divorced my wife, then the court system in the USA always gives custody of the children to the mother, where I would have had to move out of the house and provide a high financial court ordered child support on a monthly basis.
 This a very common problem in divorces where fathers are often victims as a wife's moral conduct has zero to do with awarding children custody, only a mother putting children in danger is a consideration for the court system.
+Note that my father, mother deceased, never treated my wife differently because of what she did and was doing, where my father was amazingly trying to show her that she could stop and change to save herself, the marriage, the children's long-term wellbeing, and damages to all the others which she never did change.

 I did lose my temper a few times in the weeks after her confession, but I never was abusive.
 This choice of staying married, which my wife wanted and I was forced into, looking back over those years, brought many wonderful dividends for me and for my children.
 Additionally, during those years, my wife became an alcoholic that was so severe that she had to live in medically supervised recovery centers many times where she was absent from the family for weeks and months at a time where I enjoyed her absence.
 Fortunately when she was back at home, the alcoholism was the type where she would drink and sleep.
 The kids were never exposed to any dangers or problems, and others could be around including myself if needed.